-The target visibility distance is defined as the distance at which the target VL, computed with a detection probability of 99.96% ($F_p = 2.6$), is equal to the field factor, which we set to the value 7 recommended in France for street lighting [39].
+The target visibility distance is defined as the distance at which the target VL, computed with a detection probability of 99.96% (F_p = 2.6), is equal to the field factor, which is set to a conventional value of 7.
 Since Adrian's model cannot be inversed to calculate a distance from a VL value, the visibility distance is obtained iteratively by setting the target closer and closer to the headlamps, starting at 150 m, until the VL reaches the adopted threshold value (this method is described in [14]).
 The obtained night-time visibility distance D_N is a conventional index.